DLR-SC/python-webdav-lib/README.txt

+> [!IMPORTANT]
+> The software is no longer maintained and is provided only for reference.

 This Python WebDAV Library provides an object-oriented Python WebDAV client-side library based on Python`s standard httplib and Greg Stein`s davlib.
 The client currently supports basic WebDAV capabilities and the WebDAV extensions for access control and
 Searching.